1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Check the area above Jefferson’s eye on the obverse, as this prominent area is the most prone to wear.
 On the reverse, examine the pillars in front of Monticello’s entrance, which are the most sensitive parts that show wear first.
 Look closely at the steps at the base of Monticello using a magnifying glass.

 Coins displaying five or six complete, unbroken step lines qualify as Full Steps specimens.
-Any interruption that cuts completely across a step disqualifies that particular step line.
-The mint mark (P, D, or S) and overall condition both play important roles in determining value.
+Any interruption that cuts completely across a step line disqualifies that particular step from counting.
+Note that NGC has offered two tiers of Full Steps recognition since 2004 — awarding either a 5FS or 6FS designation — while PCGS uses a single FS designation covering both thresholds.

 1992 Nickel Value Guides